williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

   is registered for the app.
 * Calling the URL Scheme for the app doesn't simply return the app to the foreground.
-To work with Okta Mobile Connect your app must have a URL Scheme that, when called, will return your app to the embedded web view that handles the SAML authentication.
-Meaning, calling that URL Scheme should be functionally equivalent to the user returning your app to the foreground.
+To work with Okta Mobile Connect your app must have a URL Scheme that returns your app to the embedded web view that handles SAML authentication.
+Calling the URL Scheme should be functionally equivalent to the user returning your app to the foreground.
 * The embedded web view for SAML authentication only allows specific URLs to be called in the embedded web view.
-The embedded web view must allow the "okta://" and "oktasso://" URL Schemes to be called.
+The embedded web view must allow the **okta://** and **oktasso://** URL Schemes to be called.

 ## If your app is not SAML-enabled